smhenderson89/PCJCWebsite/newApp/functions/README.md

-page shared or shared logic, modules
+Server side logic, not exposed to browser